New The Maker Pass is here. $99/year

 1 Confirm Smol Launch is a good fit Verify your product has a working demo, a one-sentence positioning line, and you can be online to reply to comments through your launch week.
 Skip if you only have a coming-soon...

 2 Pick your launch period and submission tier Launches run Monday 00:00 UTC to Sunday 23:59 UTC.
-Choose the upcoming open period and pick a tier: free nofollow (up to ten per week), free dofollow via verified badge,...
+Choose the upcoming open period and pick a tier: free nofollow (up to 30 per week), free dofollow via verified badge, premium,...

 3 Prepare your listing assets Tagline under 60 characters, 2 to 4 paragraph description, square logo, 3 to 5 gallery images or a 30 to 60 second demo, demo URL, and a maker first comment written in advance.